dbanetto/uni/design_decisions.md

 # Assignment 1

-Summary of changes to the while compiler and the decisions that were made.
+Summary of changes to the while compiler and discussion of the decisions that were made.

 ## Do-While